DTN Midday Grain Comments 09/27 11:03

 Corn, Soybean Futures Higher at Midday; Wheat Lower

-Corn is 11 to 12 cents higher, soybeans is 15 to 17 cents higher and wheat
+Corn trade is 5 to 6 cents higher; beans are 7 to 8 cents higher and wheat

 David M. Fiala

 DTN Contributing Analyst

 The U.S. stock market is mixed with the S&P 500 up 2.
 The dollar index is 35

 points higher.
 Interest rate products are mixed.
 Energies are firmer with crude

 3.20 higher and natural gas .08 higher.
 Livestock trade is mostly lower with